noiseprotocol/noise_spec/noise.md

 Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., and also by HOMQV and SIGMA from Hugo Krawczyk.

-General feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, Tony Arcieri, and Rhys Weatherley.
+General feedback on the spec and design came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, Tony Arcieri, Rhys Weatherley, and Alex Wied.

 Thanks to Tom Ritter, Karthikeyan Bhargavan, and David Wong for editorial feedback.